Discovery Center Volunteer (All youth under the age of 17, must be accompanied by a chaperone)

 Teen Counselor in Training Program

-This opportunity is ideal for teens between the ages of 15-17 who are high-energy, motivated and enthusiastic about outdoor education and recreation.
-To be considered for the program, individuals must complete an application, including two letters of recommendation from a teacher or counselor by the deadline date, attend an orientation session, attend all training classes and successfully pass an exam before being assigned to a position.
+This is an ideal opportunity for teens between the ages of 15-17 who are looking for an enriching summer work experience.
+Volunteers should be motivated and enthusiastic about outdoor education, recreation, science, and history!
+To be considered for the program, individuals must complete an application, including two letters of recommendation from a teacher or counselor by the deadline date, attend an orientation session, attend all training classes and successfully pass an exam, and background screening before being assigned to a position.

 "I like being around the animals.
 You can see animals here that aren't easy to see in the wild." - Frey James, youth volunteer